SqueakySpoons/SqueakySpoons/README.md

 - Anti-alterhumans

-- Any Other harmful groups
+- Any other harmful groups

 </details>
 <details>
 <summary>BYI:</summary>

+- Follow your own DNI (duh.)

  - I am neurodivergent and can be quite slow and misread messages, please be patient and let me know if I seem to have not read your message correctly.
 Tone tags are appreciated.